riot/observable/doc/README.md

 ### <a name="one"></a> el.one(event, callback)

-Listen to the given space separated list of `events` and execute the `callback` at most once
+Listen to the given `event` and execute the `callback` at most once

 ``` js
 // run the function once, even if 'start' is triggered multiple times